With a new year upon us, what better time to discuss some of the trends set to shape the retail landscape in 2019 and beyond.

 The (continued) rise of experiential retail

 Much of 2018’s industry research appears to support the idea that customer loyalty is as hard to win as it’s ever been.
-Faced with tough competition, but also inspired a wealth of omnichannel potential, 2018 has seen retailers up their game when it comes to enticing their customers – and experiential retail has been at the heart of it all.
+Faced with tough competition, but also inspired a wealth of omnichannel potential, 2018 has seen retailers up their game when it comes to enticing their customers – and experiential retail and exhibition design has been at the heart of it all.

 Intrepid brands have already started to make strides.
 Whether through immersive experiences, interactive touch points, smart tech, or selfie-worthy design, success in the retail space will continue to require more imagination than ever in 2019.